greco-project/pvcompare/docs/pv_feedin.rst

 But any other module can be selected.

-The timeseries is calculating making usage of the `Modelchain  <https://pvlib-python.readthedocs.io/en/stable/modelchain.html>`_ functionality in pvlib.
-In order to make the results compareable for real world conditions the following methods are added to the modelchain object:
+The timeseries is calculating making usage of the `Modelchain  <https://pvlib-python.readthedocs.io/en/stable/modelchain.html>`_ functionality in `pvlib <https://pvlib-python.readthedocs.io/en/stable/index.html>`_.
+In order to make the results compareable for real world conditions the following methods are added to the `modelchain object <https://pvlib-python.readthedocs.io/en/stable/api.html#modelchain>`_ :

 - aoi_model="ashrae"
 - spectral_model="first_solar"